Ramprasad-Group/LSE/README.md

 # LSE
 LSE = Linker SMILES Extractor.
 Return the SMILES strings of several input MOFs' constituent linkers.
+This work was done by Rishi Gurnani.

 # Installation
 Step 1: Use Python3.7 <br />